giantswarm/handbook/content/docs/observability/loki-cost-estimate.md

 ## Using Cost Explorer (AWS only)

-Alongside the dashboard mentioned above, if your logging-infrastructure is running on an AWS installation, you can open the AWS console and go to the Cost Explorer service.
-There, you can select the time period you wish to evaluate as well as the tag `giantswarm.io/installation` with the value corresponding to your installation's name :
+Alongside the dashboard mentioned above, if the logging infrastructure is running on an AWS installation, one can open the AWS console and navigate to the Cost Explorer service.
+There, select the time period to be evaluated as well as the tag `giantswarm.io/installation` with the value corresponding to the installation's name:

 ![cost-explorer-tag](../images/cost-explorer-tag.png)